Prevent inappropriate behaviour at work with these measures

 Appoint a confidential adviser

 Appointing a confidential adviser is not mandatory but is a good way to implement the legally required PSA policy.
 Employees can turn to a confidential advisor with questions and reports.
 Do you only have a few employees?
 Then an external confidential adviser can offer a solution.
-The advantage is that they are never involved in the problem in the company.
-The confidential adviser is never the possible guilty party and so is always approachable for victims.
+The advantage is that they are never involved in the company, wich can make it easier for employees to approach.
+In other words: the confidential adviser is never the guilty party and so is always approachable for victims.